mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/upgrade/preprovisioned/index.md

     ens192
     ```

-1. Update `cluster.yaml` with the output of the previous commanddocs/site/major-version-upgrade/upgrade/prepare-local-environment/index.md:90
+1. Update `cluster.yaml` with the output of the previous command:

     ```yaml
     kind: ClusterConfiguration